blockmason/ecommerce-workshop/Tutorial_3/tutorial_3.md

-# Interact with Smart Contract functions to build Microservices
+# Interact with Smart Contract Functions
 Goal: Use Link APIs to interact with the previously deployed `Purchasing`, `custom token` and `Comments` smart contracts.

 ### Install Link JavaScript SDK